MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-move-opsdb.md

    - sdk_users
    - sql_dependency_subscriber

-7. If an account has not existed before in the SQL Server instance in which you are adding it, the mapping will be picked up by SID automatically from the restored operational  database.
+7. If an account hasn't existed before in the SQL Server instance in which you're adding it, the mapping will be picked up by SID automatically from the restored operational database.
 If the account has existed in that SQL Server instance before, you receive an error indicating failure for that login, although the account appears under **Logins**.
-If you are creating a new login, ensure the User Mapping for that log in and database are set to the same values as the previous login as follows:
+If you're creating a new login, ensure the User Mapping for that log in and database are set to the same values as the previous login as follows:

     | Login | Database|
     |-------|----------|